frankRose1/my-portfolio/readme.md

 # My Portfolio
-Currently in the process of refactoring my portfolio.
-The plan is to use Node/GraphQl on the backend and Vue/Apollo on the front end.
-The main change is going to be adding an admin interface for me to add/delete projects easily, where my current portfolio doen't have this option.
+Recently refactored my portfolio to a full stack application.
+I'm using Vue/GQL on the front end and node/GQL/MongoDB on the back end.
+The main change is an admin interface for me to add/delete projects easily, where my current portfolio doen't have this option.